- 1.1 Introduction

 1.12 Other Schemes that count towards the qualifying period for BTEA

-Periods spent on the BTEA, Vocational Training Opportunities Scheme (VTOS), Full-time FÁS/Fáilte Ireland Training Course, FIT, Community Employment Scheme, Part-time Job Incentive Scheme, Community Services Programme, Rural Social Scheme, Tus, National Internship, WPP, Back to Work Enterprise Allowance, Short-term Enterprise Allowance, FÁS Job Initiative or Job Assist may count towards the qualifying period for BTEA purposes.
+Periods spent on the BTEA, Vocational Training Opportunities Scheme (VTOS), SOLAS/FAS full-time Training Course, FIT, Community Employment Scheme, JST, Part-time Job Incentive Scheme, Community Services Programme, Rural Social Scheme, Tús, National Internship, Gateway, WPP, Back to Work Enterprise Allowance or Short-term Enterprise Allowance, may count towards the qualifying period for BTEA purposes.
 This provision applies only in cases where the BTEA applicant has an underlying entitlement to a qualifying social welfare payment immediately prior to commencement of their course.
-In the case where a person drops out of one of these schemes, a case officer should recommend BTEA as better intervention.
-IQAs on these schemes are not eligible for BTEA.
+In the case where a person drops out of one of these schemes, a case officer should may recommend BTEA as better intervention.
+QA's on these schemes are not eligible for BTEA.

 - Period spent on Youth Reach can count towards the qualifying period for BTEA provided the person establishes an entitlement to a relevant social welfare payment prior to, or after completion of Youth Reach programme.

-- Periods spent in prison can be taken as, or count towards the qualifying period for BTEA once an entitlement to a relevant Social Welfare Payment has been established.
+- Periods spent in prison in this State can be taken as, or count towards the qualifying period for BTEA once an entitlement to a relevant Social Welfare Payment has been established.

 - Time spent on Supplementary Welfare Allowance (SWA) or Direct Provision from the Health Service Executive can count towards the qualifying period for BTEA.
 This applies only in circumstances where the person establishes an entitlement to a relevant Social Welfare payment immediately prior to commencing an approved course of study and satisfies the linking rules.